Manuelkpatsu/hubtel_demo/README.md

 # A Hubtel Demo App UI

-A shopping and marketplace app UI built with flutter.
+A mobile app use to find and buy anything.

 A [@nuel_nartey](https://twitter.com/nuel_nartey) Flutter Showcase project.